022/stalkoverflow/README.md

 ***Why?***

-It's such a pain in the *** to continously click on the "n questions with new activity" button and refreshing the StackOverflow page to get updated with information.
-There doesn't seem to exist any other way of getting notified on what question was recently posted on StackOverflow related to my favourite tags.
+It's such a pain to continuously click on the "n questions with new activity" button and refreshing the StackOverflow page to get updated with information.
+There doesn't seem to exist any other way of getting notified on what question was recently posted on StackOverflow related to my favorite tags.

-It's crucial to get info on latest questions posted ASAP inorder to get a better StackOverflow rating.
-Thus, I've decided to write a stalking application which would keep an eye on StackOverflow's activity for my favourite tags.
+It's crucial to get info on latest questions posted ASAP in order to get a better StackOverflow rating.
+Thus, I've decided to write a stalking application which would keep an eye on StackOverflow's activity for my favorite tags.

-The best part is sice XMPP protocol is being used, users could get notified across all their devices which support chatting!
+The best part is since XMPP protocol is being used, users could get notified across all their devices which support chatting!

 **Requirements:**